ERA-engined Cars - Notes on Chassis Technical History and Specification

 Riley 12/6 TT MPH Prototype (4/101 - KV 5694)

-Fitted with ERA engine in 1993, in the belief that this had been the car which had been temporarily fitted with an ERA engine in 1935 (this was actually 4/105 - KV 6079).
+Fitted with an ERA engine in 1993, in the incorrect belief that this was the car which had been temporarily fitted with an ERA engine in 1935 (it was actually 4/105 - KV 6079).